 While Sites are the primary organization bucket, Groups act as Tags.
 This allows for a second layer of filtering and metadata.

-• Example Groups: Core-Switches, Edge-Routers, Customer-Premise-Equipment.
+• Example Groups: Core-Switches, Edge-Routers, Branch-Office.

 Workflow Summary